WonhoZhung/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a chemistry Ph.D. student at the Intelligent Chemistry Lab at KAIST (PI: Prof. Wooyoun Kim), where I research the use of deep learning for solving chemical and biological problems.
+I am a chemistry Ph.D. student at the Intelligent Chemistry Lab at KAIST (PI: Prof. Woo Youn Kim), where I research the use of deep learning for solving chemical and biological problems.
-Specifically, my goal is to find the hit compound by predicting the binding affinity, docking pose, etc. via drug-target complex modeling.
+Specifically, my goal is to find the hit compound by predicting the binding affinity, binding pose, etc. via drug-target complex modeling.
 My other interests include various 3D representations such as graphs and point clouds, and related equivariant neural networks.

 Besides research, I enjoy playing the violin.
 As a violinist in KAIST orchestra, I love to play classical music in ensembles.